sohhamm/reactjs.org/beta/src/pages/learn/thinking-in-effects.md

   // ...
 ```

-This is a good example of [fetching data in an Effect.](/learn/you-might-not-need-an-effect#fetching-data) You are synchronizing the `cities` state with the network according to the `country` state.
+This is a good example of [fetching data in an Effect.](/learn/you-might-not-need-an-effect#fetching-data) You are synchronizing the `cities` state with the network according to the `country` prop.
 You can't do this in an event handler because you need to fetch as soon as `ShippingForm` is displayed and whenever the `country` changes (no matter which interaction causes it).

 Now let's say you're adding a second select box for city areas, which should fetch the `areas` for the currently selected `city`.
 You could try adding a `fetchAreas(city)` call to the same Effect when there's a selected `city`: